Time for Transparency in the Beauty Industry

 Safety: Consumers expect safe, non-toxic, hypoallergenic beauty products, all without dependence on animal testing.
 Traceability is the only way to ensure that the ingredient chain of custody is unbroken and monitored.

 Environmental Issues: Everything we buy, from soap and shampoo to the cardboard box it’s sold in, poses a risk to protected forests, sensitive waterways, and the air we breathe.
 What’s more, any wasteful process hurts the bottom line.
-Ensuring sustainable and efficient practices means mapping the supply chain and continuously monitoring supplier performance.
+Ensuring responsible sourcing means supply chain mapping and continuously monitoring supplier performance.

 Labor Issues: Although less often publicized than other priorities, agricultural and manufacturing supply chains are rife with labor issues from low wages to unsafe workplaces and child labor.
 Codes of conduct only have teeth when all suppliers and sub-suppliers are monitored for compliance, with low performers periodically audited.